polish-penguin-dev/KindleKraft/README.md

 ### Installation

-- Take The 'KKraft' Extension From Releases, Put It Into Your **extensions** Folder.
+- Take The Extension From Releases, Put It Into Your **extensions** Folder.
-- Take The 'Extra' Archive, Put It In The Root Of Your Kindle.
+- Take The Archive, Put It In The Root Of Your Kindle.
 Do *NOT* Extract!
 - All Files Can Be Found In The GitHub Releases Tab.

 ### Running